decentraland/adr/content/ADR-138-extended-passport-support.md

 4. Items: wearables/emotes/names/lands:
 For the wearables and emotes there are two available endpoints `/wearables-by-owner` and `/emotes-by-owner` that can be used for that.
 It will be necessary to create `/names-by-owner` and `/lands-by-owner` endpoints with similar behavior.

-5. Guest: Passport for guest users will show only name and description, there is nothing to do for guests from the catalyst end.
+5. Guest: Passport for guest users will show only name and description, there is nothing to do for guests from the Catalyst end.

 ## Performance
 To load a passport, first, there will be made 5 requests to a Catalyst (lambdas):